 Kalen and a neighbor are putting up a wooden fence in those two spots in a few weeks.

 So that’s our backyard right now!
-Even though it’s not done, I wanted to share it.
-We LOVE it and are happy with all the progress we made this year.
+Even though it’s not done, I wanted to share the progress so far.
+We LOVE it and are happy with everything we got done this year.

 Rooms – and outdoor spaces – are so often a work in progress, but this is definitely a work in progress that we’re enjoying as we go!